How To Get Rid of Bed Bugs

 Tips for How to Get Rid of Bed Bugs

-• As with any insect infestation, if a homeowner finds that there are too many bed bugs to handle themself, they should call an exterminator’s expertise to handle the situation.
+• As with any insect infestation, if a resident finds that there are too many bed bugs to handle themself, they will want to call an exterminator to handle the situation.

-• Homeowners should treat other areas in their home when getting rid of bed bugs, even if bed bugs haven’t been detected there.
+• Texas A&M advises that residents treat other areas in their home when getting rid of bed bugs, even if bed bugs haven’t been detected there.
 Treating these areas prevents future infestations.

 Safety Considerations